-Petrified Wood Ivory
+- Petrified Wood Ivory

 We see a lot of these materials making bold statements to houses and offices.
 The Agata Blue is one such example of how one can ascertain such a great eye-catcher from such a great stone.
 Agata Sabara follows close behind.
 These stones can surprisingly hold their own up against the tough competition.
 There are multiple uses of semi-precious stones in your home remodeling drive.
-I would recommend for flashy backsplashes and maybe even vanity slabs.
+I would recommend these stones for flashy backsplashes and maybe even vanity slabs.